 Once we’ve set solid boundaries within ourselves, have healthy self-esteem and we’ve totally met ourselves, toxic people are no longer able to come in and take advantage.

-I truly hope that you’ve found some answers in this article on narcissistic friends and feel good within yourself on how you can move forward into a healthier life for yourself.
+I truly hope that you’ve found some answers in this article on narcissistic friends and feel good about moving forward into a healthier life.